wholesomevalue/valueblog/content/posts/naked.md

 ### _Jan 28, 2021 (WSB Day)_, Brokers to the world

-`Brokers`: Dear retail traders, we're doing this for you, to protect _you_ from harm...
+`RobinYou / Brokers`: Dear retail traders, we're doing this for you, to protect _you_ from harm...

 `The world`: Fuck you, we're not dumb, if this is not collusion, then what the fuck is?